-Occasionally, you may need to cancel a transaction, for instance, if the item is broken or you made a mistake when listing the item.
+Occasionally, you may need to cancel a transaction, for instance, if the item is broken or you made a mistake when listing it.

 If you've sold an item but can't complete the sale, you may be able to cancel the transaction in My eBay.

 When you need to cancel a transaction, it's a good practice to first let the buyer know you're canceling it and why.

 You can cancel a transaction:

 Up to 30 days after the sale